Thuthipriya/Forecasting/readme.md

 Ahead lies a prediction window of seven steps forward.
 That stretch covers what comes next across seven points ahead Train Test Split Eighty Twenty

-Three.
-Model Structures
+Model Structures:

-Hybrid Lstm Attention Model
+1. Hybrid Lstm Attention Model
 Each step holds four details across sixty moments in time LSTM Layers 128 Units Then 64 With Dropout
 Each attention head works separately.
 Four of them run at once.
 They each see data in their own way.
 The size for keys is set to thirty two